 - 1/2 teaspoon apple cider vinegar

-- Remove the tomatoes from the water, peel off skins, and transfer to a blender or food processor.
+- Remove the tomatoes from the water, peel off and discard the skins, and transfer to a blender or food processor.

-- Add habaneros, garlic, apple cider vinegar, and salt.
-Pulse until smooth.
+- Add the habaneros, garlic, apple cider vinegar, and salt and pulse until smooth.

-- Transfer to a bowl or jar and stir in onion.
-Serve warm or refrigerated for later use.
+- Transfer the salsa to a bowl or a jar, stir in the onion, and add salt and apple cider vinegar to taste.
+Serve warm or refrigerate for later.

 Storage: Refrigerate in an airtight container for up to one week.

-Amount Per Serving: Calories: 11Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 35mgCarbohydrates: 2gFiber: 1gSugar: 1gProtein: 0g
+Amount Per Serving: Calories: 11Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 25mgCarbohydrates: 2gFiber: 1gSugar: 1gProtein: 0g

 he nutritional information provided is computer generated.
 It is only an estimate and intended for informational purposes only.
 Nutrition details may vary depending on various factors such as origin, freshness of ingredients, etc